Raedin24/School/L400/DCIT 423/Module 10 - LAN Security Concepts.md

 - Cisco **Email Security Appliance (ESA)**  is designed to monitor SMTP traffic(emails).
 Works by pulling data from a security database to perform real-time checks of email content.
 Also encrypts outgoing email messages.
 - Cisco **Web Security Appliance (WSA)** is designed to monitor HTTP traffic.
 Can allow/restrict access to certain features such as chat, messaging, video/audio.
 Can perform URL blacklisting, web app filtering, and encryption and decryption of web traffic.
-` Endpoints are best protected by a combination of NAC, AMP software, an ESA, and a WSA`
+`Endpoints are best protected by a combination of NAC, AMP software, an ESA, and a WSA` `Enterprise security is protected by ASA, SSL/IPsec VPN, and IPS sensor appliances`
 # 10.2 Access Control
 ## 10.2.1 Authentication with a Local Password
 - Simplest and least secure method to authenticate remote access is to configure a *login* and *password* combo on **console, vty lines**, and **aux ports**